Sources: Feds have no evidence yet for GA hate crime charge

 Advocates have said even if the shooter didn’t specifically target the victims and because some were Asian, he still could have been acting with bias against them.
 Three of the women died at the Gold Spa in Atlanta, while the fourth woman died across the street at Aromatherapy Spa.
 Four other people were killed and one was wounded at Youngs Asian Massage near Woodstock, in Atlanta’s northwestern suburbs.
 Their deaths come as crimes against Asian Americans are spiking.

-Officials have identified those killed as: Soon C. Park, 74; Hyun J. Grant, 51, whom family members identified by her maiden name, Hyun Jung Kim; Suncha Kim, 69; Yong A. Yue, 63; Delaina Ashley Yaun, 33; Paul Andre Michels, 54; Daoyou Feng, 44; and Xiaojie Tan, 49, who owned Youngs.
+Officials have identified those killed as: Soon Chung Park, 74; Hyun Jung Grant, 51, whom family members identified by her maiden name, Hyun Jung Kim; Suncha Kim, 69; Yong Ae Yue, 63; Delaina Ashley Yaun, 33; Paul Andre Michels, 54; Daoyou Feng, 44; and Xiaojie Tan, 49, who owned Youngs.

 Both federal and local investigators are still diving into the motive behind Tuesday’s killings.